The communication styles you’ll encounter when working in a team

 According to another division of communication styles, defined by Alessandra & Hunsaker in their book “Communication at Work”, we recognize 4 communication styles, which are based on two dimensions:

-- Direct vs indirect communication styles;
+- Direct vs indirect styles of communication;

-- Supporting vs controlling communication styles.
+- Supporting vs controlling styles of communication.

 The 4 communication styles in question are relators, socializers, thinkers, and directors.